Boeing X-66

-The Boeing X-66 was an experimental airliner under development by Boeing.
+The Boeing X-66 was an experimental airliner that was under development by Boeing.
 It was part of the X-plane series created in collaboration with NASA and the Sustainable Flight Demonstrator program.
 It used an extra-long and thin wing design stabilized by diagonal bracing struts, which is known as a Transonic Truss-Braced Wing.
 The aircraft configuration was based on research studies referred to as "Subsonic Ultra-Green Aircraft Reach (SUGAR)" which extensively studied truss-bracing and hybrid electric technologies.